 Whilst DJ pools cater for ALL types of working DJs, they’re especially popular with open-format/mobile DJs.
 This is because many of them carry the latest chart music, whilst also storing back-catalogues of previous decades, etc.

-Just bear in mind, though, these services are not just open to anyone, and you’ll often need to prove your status as DJ before you can join.
+Just bear in mind, though, these services are not just open to anyone, and you’ll often need to prove your status as a DJ before you can join.

 Why use a DJ record pool?